Veluthil/My-DevOps-Journey/Project 1 - Multi Tier Web Application Stack Setup Locally/README.md

 sudo systemctl restart nginx
 ```

 By following these steps, you've automated the setup of your multi-tier application.
 Remember to follow the order of provisioning services for a successful setup.
-Happy automating!